 National Museum of Natural History

 While I did joke about the Natural History museum earlier, I’ll reluctantly admit that it is my favourite museum that I visited so far.
 And as a nerd, let me tell you, that I have visited a whole slew of museums.
 I’ve actually visited this museum fourteen times in the past ten years, so that should give you a general idea of how a) crazy or b) obsessed I am.
 We are actually going to block off an entire day to visit this museum because it is huge.
 The museum opens at 10:00 in the morning and we are going to be at the entrance right when it opens.
 The first thing we are going to do is see the Hope Diamond.
 This is an intense blue necklace with a crazy history that makes it all the more intriguing.
 By afternoon, the Hope Diamond Exhibit gets so crowded that I doubt even the Hulk could break through that wall of people, so see the Hope Diamond before the crowds come in.
 There are a lot of other precious gems that you can browse through before you head out to enjoy the rest of the museum in any order you want.
 I would suggest the Fossil Hall, but it is unfortunately closed until 2019.
 I’ve heard that they have an exhibit called the Last American Dinosaur on the second floor that is essentially the same, but on a smaller scale.
 The Natural History Museum also has a really good collection of Egyptian and Grecian artifacts.
 Another personal favourite is the Butterfly Pavilion.
 We wander through a tropical-esque enclosed setting and try to spot as many of these beautiful winged insects as we can.
 These butterflies are far from shy so if you are still and quiet, they will fly on over towards you.
 Right outside, is the O. Orkin Insect Zoo.
-I’m not someone who will go into anaphylactic shock over insects, so I thoroughly enjoyed this exhibit.
+I’m not someone who will go into anaphylactic shock over insects (except wasps), so I thoroughly enjoyed this exhibit.
 If insects aren’t your thing, that’s okay, check out the view of the iconic African Elephant from the second floor.

 Now if you are completely cool in regards to insects, you can hold a hissing cockroach (which I did, and it was an interesting experience) or even feed a tarantula (which I got in line to do, but then I changed my mind, and you can guess why).